JosephLai241/The-Struggle/README.md

 Company Name, Job Title, and Notes are all based on user input.

-Application Status has a few options:
+Application Status has a few options you can choose from:

 |Application Status|
 |------------------|